Feb 9 2024

 The 2020 Census shows Ward 1 with the greatest displacement of Black residents in the past decade, 25% of the population has been made gone.

-t the last zoning hearing, Alex Baca, lead staffer at the pro-growth advocacy group Greater Greater Washington downplayed and defended the lack of outreach to the Black neighbors around the site:
+And at the last zoning hearing, Alex Baca, lead staffer at the pro-growth advocacy group Greater Greater Washington downplayed and defended the lack of outreach to the Black neighbors around the site:

 “… I have been somewhat distressed to hear … that [OP’s] lack of a certain volume and type of outreach beyond the zoning code’s notice of intent requirements for map amendments is a cause for concern and further that targeted outreach [to Black residents] is tantamount to a map amendment application being racially equitable.”
 Baca went on to proclaim that she could find no such racial equity outreach mandate requiring the DC Office of Planning to “conduct more outreach [to the affected Black community] than it has.”